Kiali-QE/jaeger-instrumentation-performance-tests/README.md

     then click on `Install without restart`
     + Go to the `Updates` tab, select all items (sorry, the UI for this is terrible) then click on `Download now and install after restart.`
-    + Click on the `Restart Jenkins...` gox when it appears.
+    + Click on the `Restart Jenkins...` box when it appears.

 Wait 5 minutes or so for Jenkins to restart so you can reconnect